Azure/azure-powershell/src/ManagedServices/docs/New-AzManagedServicesEligibleApproverObject.md

 # New-AzManagedServicesEligibleApproverObject

 ## SYNOPSIS
-Create a in-memory object for EligibleApprover
+Create an in-memory object for EligibleApprover.

 ## SYNTAX